edwardBenedict/RC-Hands-Ons/RC-HO-06-Hooks/RC-HO-06-Hooks-Teacher.md

 ---

 - "Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.
 (We don’t recommend rewriting your existing components overnight but you can start using Hooks in the new ones if you’d like.)" saying <a href="https://reactjs.org/docs/hooks-overview.html">React Official Docs</a>.
+- In the past, functional components were nice to use, since they were less verbose, but they were quite limited.

 - Using the React Hooks, you should import them from React: